post-self/post-self.ink/content/about/characters.md

     * [*Mitzvot*](https://mitzvot.post-self.ink) (mentioned)

 That Which Lives is Forever *Praiseworthy* (she/her)
-:   Another skunk-type Odst, Praiseworthy focused on shaping sentiment early on in the System's history.
+:   Another skunk-type Odist, Praiseworthy focused on shaping sentiment early on in the System's history.
 No one's sure what she's up to now.

     * [*Qoheleth*](https://qoheleth.post-self.ink)
     * [*Toledot*](https://toledot.post-self.ink) (mentioned)